arstrel/ticket-store/README.md

 1. Updates the version number on records before they are saved.
 Increments version number by 1 every time
 2. Customizes the find-and-update operation (save) to look for the correct version.
 Instead of "find the record with this id" it becomes "find the record with this id and this version"

+## Data replication and consistent ids

+Tickets records are replicated between Ticket service and Orders service using NATS Streaming Server to publish and listen to events.
+Ticket service is responsible for creating a tickets and updating versions as needed.
+Orders service is storing only a partial information about a Ticket.
+Tickets has the same id in both places.
+In Orders service, upon creating a new Ticket, we use the id provided by Ticket service